anybodesign/sliding-faq/readme.txt

 AD Sliding FAQ creates a custom post type in order to create your FAQ.
 Once your FAQ posts are created you can add the FAQ in a page or a post with a shortcode, or in a template with a function.
 This plugin has been created with accessibility in mind.

-= How To =
+= How-To =

 To display your FAQ use the shortcode [sliding_faq] in a page or a post.
-By default, the output HTML for the questions is H2.
+By default, the questions are wrapped inside a *H2* HTML tag.
-If you want to have H3, just add the attribute *heading* to the shortcode, for example: [sliding_faq heading="h3"]
+If you want to have *H3* instead, just add the attribute *heading* to the shortcode, for example: [sliding_faq heading="h3"]

 = Translations =

 You can translate AD Sligin FAQ on [translate.wordpress.org](https://translate.wordpress.org).

+= To-Do =

+* Add Taxonomy Support
+* Add Feature Image Support

 == Installation ==